Will Scholfield, Engineer

 Not only is an air conditioner beneficial for keeping your home cool during those hot sticky months, but it also improves air quality.
 An air conditioner removes humidity (like the dehumidifier) and removes pollutants (like the air purifier).
 So, you’ve got the best of both worlds.

-If you already have an air conditioning system, you should change the filter every 1-2 months.
+If you already have a home air conditioning system, you should change the filter every 1-2 months.
 If your filter is reusable, wash it regularly to remove the build-up of dust and dirt.

 At BOXT, we’ll help you improve the air quality in your home with our range of quality and highly-rated air conditioners.